Upholstery Buying Guide

 Fabric and Frame

-The Amish Countryside Mission Upholstered Ottoman displays a small pattern perfectly on its modest frame.
+The Amish Countryside Mission Upholstered Ottoman features a small pattern that is perfectly displayed on its modest frame.

 You want fabrics that will blend well with the décor of your home.
 Frame styles and fabrics should stay consistent.
 Fabric should match the style and character of the piece it is dressing.
 A traditional fabric works best on a traditional style frame.
 Being adventurous by mixing fabric and furniture styles is fine, but it is recommended that the room style then match either the fabric style or the furniture style to keep a proper balance that allows your fabric to shine.